RozannaBoczar/TheBestKpopAggregator/TheBestKpopAggregator/README.md

 ![](./images/e2eTests3.png)
 ![](./images/e2eTests4.png)

+## Responsive website
+IS DEAD

+## Shortcuts and Animation
+When user is logged int, there is a possibility to log out with pressing CTR+L.
+Animation was used in choose-group Component and it's just making bigger and smaller social media signs when hover/chose it.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.